nauam/Courses/docs/administration/security/acl-policy-editor.md

 ## Access Control Pages

-You can manage ACL Policy files within the QW Control GUI, at both System and Project contexts (also referred to as scopes).
+You can manage ACL Policy files within the Rundeck GUI, at both System and Project contexts (also referred to as scopes).

 System > Access Control
 :   This page manages System context ACL Policies.